ToxicK1dd/ObjectOrientedCheatSheet/README.md

 Everything from fundamental elements to advanced concepts, architecture patterns to project management methodologies, \
 this guide aims to equip you with a broad knowledge base and practical guidance for developing high-quality software.

+**Note: This guide is a work in progress.** I am are continuously expanding and updating the content to provide you with even more comprehensive coverage of software development principles, patterns, and best practices.
+The content is continually expanding and evolving as I discover new principles, patterns, and best practices to share with you.
+Feel free to explore the existing content and check back regularly for new additions and updates.

 ---

 ### Basic Elements